RM-GT/rambler_docs/docs/getting-started/ros-installation.md

-# Installation
+# ROS-based Software Stack Installation

-This document will run you through of process of setting up environment to run RoboRambler's Software Stack.
+This document will run you through of process of setting up environment to run RoboRambler's ROS-based Software Stack.

 ## OS Installation